 Sound quality can be determined in part from the level of noise and distortion at the analog output of an audio device.
 Theoretically, noise from AC can penetrate to the audio output and add noise and/or modulation of the audio signal.

-Below we will learn an audio system structure to better understanding how it can work.
+Below we will learn an audio system structure to better understanding of how it can work.

-Noise spreading in home and studio audio system
+Noise spreading in home and studio audio systems

 - electrical power wires (more significant way),